cry0genic/DJangogram/README.md

 - Allow users to follow each other.
 Think about how you’ll implement this using Django’s models.
 - Make it possible to edit and delete posts.
 Think about the implications of this.
 How would you prevent cyber-bullying/cyber-crime caused by this feature?
 - Let the user see a feed on the homepage.
 This feed should include posts by people the user follows.
+- Create a feature where staff and site admins can generate a report containing all of the basic profile data of each person registered on the site.
+The profile should be in the form of an excel sheet and we suggest using Openpyxl to get this done in python.
+- Extend the login system.
+Make it so that a person can also log in with Google.
+Use Google's API to provide OAUTH 2.0 based log-in.